Gamemaster (board game series): Reissues

 Avalon Hill began publishing Axis & Allies spin-off titles in 1999, focusing on the Europe and Pacific theaters as well as tactical recreations of specific battles.
 The 1984 edition of Axis & Allies remained the flagship product in the series until the 2004 release of Axis & Allies: Revised, introducing to the main game some units and rules that originated in the spin-off titles.
 Axis & Allies was later chosen as one of three board games re-released to celebrate the 50th anniversary of Avalon Hill in 2008, with that anniversary version of Axis & Allies featuring board set-up options to start the game in 1941 instead of 1942.
 From that point onward, additional revised editions of the main game as well as spin-offs focusing on theaters or battles would include a starting year in the game's title.
 In 2013, Avalon Hill published the first game outside of the series' World War II setting called Axis & Allies: WWI 1914.
 Computer game adaptations of the original Axis & Allies were released by Hasbro Interactive in 1998 and Atari in 2004.
 A miniature wargaming series was introduced by Avalon Hill in 2005.

 Shogun was renamed twice to avoid confusion with other board games of the same name, first becoming Samurai Swords in 1995 while still carrying the branding of Milton Bradley's Gamemaster Series and then becoming Ikusa in 2011 when reissued by Avalon Hill.

 Conquest of the Empire was re-released by Eagle Games in 2005 with updated rules.
 Fortress America was reissued with slightly revised cover art to remove Saddam Hussein while the game was still under the Gamemaster Series, and was later licensed to Fantasy Flight Games for a 2012 re-release with new and updated rules.

+Following the discontinuation of the Gamemaster branding in the early 1990s, the intellectual property rights were absorbed by Hasbro during its acquisition of Milton Bradley.
+Hasbro subsequently reassigned the surviving properties, most notably Axis & Allies, to its Avalon Hill wargaming division in 1999.

+Games in the series

+Axis & Allies (1984)

+Designed by Larry Harris, Axis & Allies is a strategic-level board game simulating the global theater of World War II.
+Players control one or more of the five major belligerent powers: the Soviet Union, the United Kingdom, and the United States (the Allies), or Germany and Japan (the Axis).
+Gameplay utilizes a custom economic system based on Industrial Production Certificates (IPCs), which are generated by controlling territories and spent to purchase specialized military units.
+Combat resolution relies on a dice-based combat mechanic where different unit types possess distinct offensive and defensive statistical values.
+The Gamemaster edition standardized the use of plastic miniatures representing infantry, armor, fighter aircraft, bombers, and various naval vessels, establishing a visual presentation that remained consistent across subsequent editions.